Well-being, legal education and the legal profession research

 Well-being, legal education and the legal profession is 1 of 3 areas of expertise within our Law research area.
 Explore the others below.

-Research in this area covers a broad range of topics within Portsmouth Law School and the Law Research Group, from employment protection to data protection and the regulation and governance of companies, to the law as it affects family members throughout their lives.
+Research in this area covers topics including employment protection, data protection, the regulation and governance of companies, and how the law affects people throughout their lives.

 Interested in a PhD in Law?